 What does a lick granuloma look like?

 As time goes on, lick granulomas can appear deeply red or even eroded and ulcerated.
 Often, they can have distinct borders and an oval or round shape.
 Over the course of a few weeks, a lick granuloma can become thickened as the body lays down scar tissue in an attempt to heal the abnormal area.
-Also, thick crusts and plaques can form over or around the granuloma.
+Thick crusts and plaques can also form over or around the granuloma.

 What causes a lick granuloma in dogs?